Si vous desirez obtenir les informations du site en français, veuillez contacter le bureau a 416-925-6331 ext. 227 ou par email:

 Part II-OSCE: Qualifying Examination Orientation (Video Link)

-For individuals who are unfamiliar with the OSCE examination, this video clip provides a detailed overview of the process from beginning to end.
+For individuals who are unfamiliar with the OSCE, this video clip provides a detailed overview of the process from beginning to end.

 OSCE: Sample Interactive Station (Video Link)